marcelop3251/Docker-with-Java/README.md

 - docker-compose up for to go up the container.
 - docker-compose down for remove all containers created by docker.

-Acess in your machine the folowwing addres http://localhost for register user. http://localhost/list-users.html for user list registered
+From in your machine the following address http://localhost for register user. http://localhost/list-users.html for user list registered